Gary E. Cordingley, M.D., Ph.D. Neurology & Electromyography

 Medical Sciences in Bethesda, Maryland, 1981-1983.

-Osteopathic Medicine.
+College of Osteopathic Medicine.

 Dr. Cordingley has been certified in neurology by the American Board of Psychiatry